siobyrne/young-dressage-horse-program-analysis/README.md

 My aim is to update this project at the end of each competition season.

-Questions, comments, corrections, or suggestions for further areas of exploration are welcome—contact me by email at (young.dressage.horse.project@gmail.com).
+Questions, comments, corrections, or suggestions for further areas of exploration are welcome—[contact me by email](byrne.sio@gmail.com).

 ## Data Acquisition and Cleaning
 The current format of the competition for all divisions (4/5/6/7 Year Old, Developing Prix St. Georges, and Developing Grand Prix) involves two rounds, with round one counting for 40% of the overall score, and round two counting for 60% of the overall score.
 Overall scores determine the final placings.

 To further complicate matters, early years of this program invited more horses to participate, and held both Final and Consolation Final rounds.
 To simplify this analysis, I did not include any Consolation Final results.

 For more recent years of the competition (2021-2023), the competition software system Equestrian Hub (www.equestrian-hub.com) has automatically calculated these placings, which made it easy to obtain the data.
 For prior years, varying levels of detective work were required.
 I was able to find official overall placing records for some years on the United States Equestrian Federation (USEF) website, but not all were available.
 For the years that had only the scores from each class available, I wrote a small program in Python to take each individual round of scores, and calculate the overall score using the 40/60 formula (available in the 'resources' folder for this project).
 While I have endeavored to do this without error, the lack of official overall rankings to compare to means that there may be errors involved as to exact overall placings of some horses.
-If you come across an error, please contact me at (young.dressage.horse.project@gmail.com) and I will make the correction.
+If you come across an error, [please contact me](byrne.sio@gmail.com) and I will make the correction.

 Next, I looked up each horse in the United States Dressage Federation (USDF) database, to determine a) what is the highest level to which this horse competed?,  and b) did this horse ever compete at the CDI (international) level?
 For a), I did not consider scores received—I was only concerned if that horse had a test on its record at that level.
 Therefore, this analysis does not differentiate between high and low scoring horses at any level.
-For b), I only considered horses to be CDI competitors if they had competed at a CDI at a level OTHER THAN FEI Young Horse tests.
+For b), I only considered horses to be CDI competitors if they had competed at a CDI at a level OTHER THAN the FEI Young Horse tests for 5, 6, and 7 Year Olds.

 I had the most difficulty acquiring the data on bloodlines and breeders, ironically.
 Because so many people fail to include this information on entry forms, lots of the data was incomplete.
 USEF does have a horse search function on their website, but they only list sire and dam (no damsire), and frequently the breeder and country of birth are left out.
 The USDF database also has frequently incomplete pedigree and breeder data.
 Finding this information required a lot of detective work in some cases, frequently utilizing Horse Telex (www.horsetelex.com), a pedigree database.
 I also utilized old Eurodressage (www.eurodressage.com) and DressageDaily (www.dressagedaily.com) articles about various years of the championships.